■ Yoshifumick Og MacCrimmori's Profile ■

 From then on, I started to appreciate various British Traditional Music.
 Gradually, I was becoming fond of Scottish music especially.
 The most favorite tune in those days was a singing of Dick Gaughan on "MacCrimmon's Lament" from his album "No More Forever" (Trailer TER 2072/1972).
 Naturally, I didn't know who was MacCrimmon, in those days.

 16th of January 1973 is

-was a famous Ethnic music scholar, did not tell the
+Ethnic music scholar, did not tell the exact title of

 In February 1975, my girl friend (my future wife) traveled to Scotland, and she, at my request, have brought back a practice chanter and "Donald MacLeod's Bagpipe Tutor" which was enclosed with four EP records.
 I started to practice following wee Donald's tutorial by myself.

 In those days, my favorite album was John D. Burgess's "King of Highland Pipers" (Topic 12T199/1969).
 As a result, "The Desperate Battle of the Birds" the album's only pibroch became one of my favorite tunes ever since.

 chanter practicing, I joined The Tokyo Piping